kube-rs/kopium/tests/cmd/help/help.md

           By default, kopium detects ObjectReference objects and uses a standard ObjectReference from k8s_openapi instead of generating a custom definition.

       --map-type <MAP_TYPE>
-          Type used to represent maps via additionalProperties
+          Type used to represent maps via `additionalProperties`

           [default: BTreeMap]
           [possible values: BTreeMap, HashMap]

       --smart-derive-elision
-          Automatically removes #[derive(Default)] from structs that contain fields for which a default can not be automatically derived.
+          Automatically removes `#[derive(Default)]` from structs that contain fields for which a default cannot be automatically derived.

           This option only has an effect if `--derive Default` is set.